-- Philippines airline (from/to Manila, Clark and Cebu).
+- Philippines airline (from/to Manila, Clark and Cebu)

 - Airswift (from/to El Nido – only 1 flight a day)

 The port of Coron is served by Montenegro lines, Jomilia Shipping and Phimal Fast Ferries from/to El Nido port.
 The ride usually takes about 4 hours.
-We took Montenegro lines, but we suggest to catch Jomilia shipping.
+We took Montenegro lines, but we suggest catching Jomilia shipping.
 During the dry season, especially from December to March, the wind is strong, and the sea could be rough.
-Montenegro speedboat is quite small, and if you suffer seasickness, Jomilia shipping speedboat is a bit bigger.
+Montenegro speedboat is quite small, and if you suffer seasickness, the Jomilia shipping speedboat is a bit bigger.

 You can use 12go.Asia.com transports search engine below to check fares and schedule of flights and ferries.

 How to reach/leave your accommodation: next to the port entrance you’ll find tens and tens of tricycles ready to take you everywhere.
 The ride to Coron town takes a few minutes and costs 50 pesos.
-Be prepared because the driver will ask you 200 pesos.
-Outside the airport, you’ll find shuttle van waiting for passengers.
+Be prepared because the driver will ask you for 200 pesos.
+Outside the airport, you’ll find a shuttle van waiting for passengers.
 The ride to Coron Town takes 30 minutes and costs 150 pesos.
 We arranged the trip to Busuanga airport through our accommodation.
 You can easily book in advance using the web platform klook.com.
 Click here to book your transfer.

 - HOW TO MOVE IN CORON

 Every corner of Coron town is plenty of tricycles.
 Therefore, it is easy to go around.
 If you want to visit the attractions on the mainland or the nearby towns, the best option is to rent a scooter, and it costs 400 pesos x day.